Updated June 2024

 So, it's good to have some cash on you, preferably in small denomination notes and some coins, even if you pay mostly with cards.

 Starting in Saint-Jean, from a weather point-of-view the best time to start is between May and September.
 However, that is also the busy time.
-Outside that time and the chances of encountering bad weather (cold, rain, wind, snow, etc.) are higher.
+Outside that time the chances of encountering bad weather (cold, rain, wind, snow, etc.) are higher.

 From the point-of-view of busyness there are two periods which are generally best avoided.